 Special Emphasis Areas of Interest

 Areas of particular interest related to aging biology, aging-related diseases and conditions, behavioral health, and AD/ADRD include, but are not limited to the following:

 - Companion diagnostics and other forms of personalized medicine.

-- Bioinformatics, public health informatics, or data science technologies/methods (e.g., machine learning, artificial intelligence) to better understand and predict health outcomes.
+- Bioinformatics, public health informatics, or data science technologies/methods (e.g., machine learning, artificial intelligence) to better understand aging biology and/or predict health outcomes.

 - Novel cell and gene therapies, as well as other novel therapeutic approaches to AD/ADRD.